foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/contribute/CONTRIBUTING.md

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

 ## Special Thanks to the Atom Project
-The contribution guideline takes a lot of reference from the [Atom Contribution Guideline](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).
+<p>The contribution guideline takes a lot of reference from the <a class="reference external" href="https://github.com/atom/atom/blob/master/CONTRIBUTING">Atom Contribution Guideline</a>.</p>